exercism/javascript/exercises/concept/windowing-system/.docs/instructions.md

 The position (0, 0) is the upper left corner of the screen with `x` values getting larger as you move right and `y` values getting larger as you move down.

-Also define a method `moveTo(newX, newY)` that takes new x and y parameters and changes the properties to reflect the new position.
+Also define a method `move(newX, newY)` that takes new x and y parameters and changes the properties to reflect the new position.

 ```javascript
 const point = new Position();